Get your free printable Spring home maintenance checklist to make sure your house is ready for a new season.

-Cleaning your roof may not be a DIY project, but it’s still something you should have done as needed.
-Doing preventive care and maintenance is one of the best things you can do for your home.
-You’ll save money on expensive surprise repairs if you keep up with regular care.
+Cleaning your roof may not be a DIY project (hire a professional), but it’s still something you should have done as needed.

 Your roof may not need cleaning frequently.
-As you’re outside enjoying the Spring sunshine, look up.
-Check for visible moss growth.
+Check for visible moss growth or lots of leaves built up in gutters.
 Look for any areas that may have been damaged in Winter storms.

 If you need to call in a professional, here are some tips for hiring someone you can trust: How to Hire Home Project Professionals